seanpden/.github-fork/profile/README.md

-This organisation is currently a WIP.
+This organisation is currently a **WIP**.
 To see what this is about join https://discord.gg/372vxnZ and visit `#galaxy-dev`.

 ## Hi there 👋